Another program analyzer, that performs static Value and Interval analysis of C like UNRELIABLE programs

 ./configure

-installations in the system.
-Otherwise compile from the source that is shipped with the project and install in a directory called binary
+flex and bison installations in the system.
+Otherwise compile from the source that is shipped with the project and install in a directory called binary.make

 Some of the primary options are listed below :